thomasbhatia/hss/README.md

 Build
 ------
-You will of course need an installed Erlang/OTP environment.
+You will of course need an installed Erlang/OTP (>= 18.0) environment

-To build the system and documentation:
+To build the system

-	$ make
+	rebar3 compile

 To build developer documentation: